pingcap/docs/ticdc/ticdc-open-api.md

 > **Note**
 >
-> TiCDC OpenAPI v1 is deprecated and will be deleted in future.
+> TiCDC OpenAPI v1 is deprecated and will be deleted in the future.
 It is recommended to use [TiCDC OpenAPI v2](/ticdc/ticdc-open-api-v2.md).

 TiCDC provides the OpenAPI feature for querying and operating the TiCDC cluster, which is similar to the feature of [`cdc cli` tool](/ticdc/ticdc-manage-changefeed.md).